Questions about Child Labor Laws? Questions about Work Permits for minors? Need to report a suspected violation?

 - in violation of any local curfew ordinance.

 (c) For the purpose of determining compliance and assessing penalties, the department shall enforce the prohibition against more than ten (10) hours of work in a 24-hour in the following manner:

-- If a child sixteen (16) or seventeen (17) years old has a rest break between shifts or periods of work of at least ten (10) hours, the department will determine compliance by the hours worked between midnight of one calendar day and midnight of the following calendar day.
+- If a child sixteen (16) years old has a rest break between shifts or periods of work of at least ten (10) hours, the department will determine compliance by the hours worked between midnight of one calendar day and midnight of the following calendar day.

-- If a child sixteen (16) or seventeen (17) years old does not have a rest break between shifts or periods of work of at least ten (10) hours, the department will determine compliance by the hours worked in any 24-hour period.
+- If a child sixteen (16) years old does not have a rest break between shifts or periods of work of at least ten (10) hours, the department will determine compliance by the hours worked in any 24-hour period.

 In some cases, minors can be paid less than the minimum wage.
 Click here for more information

 .
 In order to pay a minor less than minimum wage, an employer must have a Certificate of Eligibility

 State and federal law both govern the hours worked and the type of work for children under the age of eighteen (18).
 The administrative agency for the enforcement of federal child labor laws is the U.S. Department of Labor.
 The website for federal child labor law information is: http://www.youthrules.gov/.
 You may also contact the USDOL Little Rock field

 office at 501-223-9114.
 An employer must comply with the most stringent or restrictive standard applicable.